AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

 to use the same operating system, follow the steps there to fix this issue.
 If there is no clear way to compile or install the MIOpen kernels for your operating system, consider following the Docker guide below.

-# Installing and running using Docker
+# Installing and running on Linux with AMD GPUs (Docker)
-This is only tested using a Linux host!

 Pull the latest `rocm/pytorch` Docker image, start the image and attach to the container (taken from the `rocm/pytorch` documentation): `docker run -it --network=host --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -v $HOME/dockerx:/dockerx rocm/pytorch`